ExpressLRS/Docs/docs/quick-start/firmware-options.md

 ![900 TX Options](../assets/images/ConfigurationOptions900tx.jpg)

 ## Regulatory Domains
+!!! note "Only available for 900MHz devices"
+    This option is now set automatically for 2.4GHz devices.
 ```
 Regulatory_Domain_AU_915
 Regulatory_Domain_EU_868
 Regulatory_Domain_FCC_915
-Regulatory_Domain_ISM_2400
 ```
 This is a relatively simple one - enable whatever regulatory domain you are in to select the frequency range to be used. `EU 868` is compliant to the frequency but **is not** LBT compliant 👂.

-!!! note "Regulatory_Domain_ISM_2400"
-    This option is now set automatically for 2.4GHz devices and the Regulatory Domain section has been removed for these devices.

 ## Binding Phrase

 Entering a binding phrase allows you to skip the binding step with your receivers-- you want this set.
 Any transmitter using the same binding phrase will connect to any receiver with the same binding phrase, so be unique.
 Limit to alphanumeric phrases conforming to the Latin alphabet.
-Receivers flashed with firmware builds that do not have binding phrase enabled will require traditional [binding method](../../quick-start/binding/).
+Receivers flashed with firmware builds that do not have binding phrase enabled will require binding with the traditional [binding method](../../quick-start/binding/).

 ## Network Options